The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 The outdoors of Kuching is not only refected to the National Parks and within the city limits, but you’ll also find a few boutique parks and gardens to appreciate the nature of Kuching.

 The Orchard Park is free entry to wander the boutique gardens and to browse many types of plants with delicate colours.
-Anyone with a green thumb will love to explore the bountiful orchards, water features and the careful garden setup.
+Anyone with a green thumb will love to explore the bountiful orchards, water features and careful garden setup.